Connecting multiplication in arithmetic to algebra and area patterns

 x2 | + | 2xy | + | y2 |

-See why elementary teachers who teach beyond algorithmic use are important for the development of their learners?
+Now I see why elementary and middle level teachers, who teach beyond algorithmic use, are important for the successful development of their mathematical learners?

 Brain buster: Try 122